PolGannau/GameDevelopment/README.md

 - F4 Skip to the next/previous level
 - F5 Save the current state
 - F6 Load the saved state
-- F9 Switch between viewing/not viewing colliders
+- F9 Switch between viewing/not viewing colliders and pathfinding
 - F10 GodMode (You don't fall and go through colliders)

 ## Innovations